-8.3 Implementation of Green Building Standards/ Green Building Retrofit Checklist
+8.5 Implementation of Green Building Standards / Green Building Retrofit Checklist

 As required by 83 FR 5844, and amended by 84 FR 4836, all new construction of residential buildings and all replacement of substantially damaged residential buildings must comply with a HUD-approved Green Building Standards.
-Therefore, SIH projects that meet criteria for new construction or replacement of substantially damaged buildings are required to comply with an industry-recognized standard and achieve certification under at least one of the following programs:
+Therefore, social interest housing projects that meet the criteria for new construction or replacement of substantially damaged buildings are required to comply with an industry-recognized standard and achieve certification under at least one of the following programs:

-- ENERGY STAR® (Certified Homes or Multifamily High-Rise); - Enterprise Green Communities; - Leadership in Energy and Environmental Design (LEED) (New Construction, Homes, Midrise, Existing Buildings Operations, and Maintenance, or Neighborhood Development); - ICC-700 National Green Building Standard; - Environmental Protection Agency (EPA) Indoor Air Plus (ENERGY STAR® a prerequisite); or - Any other equivalent comprehensive green building program acceptable to HUD.
+- ENERGY STAR® (Certified Homes or Multifamily High-Rise or latest version); - Enterprise Green Communities; - Leadership in Energy and Environmental Design (LEED) (New Construction, Homes, Midrise, Existing Buildings Operations, and Maintenance, or Neighborhood Development); - ICC-700 National Green Building Standard; - Environmental Protection Agency (EPA) Indoor Air Plus (ENERGY STAR[®] a prerequisite); or - Any other equivalent comprehensive green building program, acceptable to HUD.

-The subrecipient must identify, for each project file, which Green Building Standard will be used, along with a checklist or other documentation demonstrating the elements of the chosen standard have been followed.
-Also, the subrecipient shall provide any supporting documentation as deemed necessary or requested by PRDOH during the process of the application evaluation and throughout the duration of the project.
+For each project, the Subrecipient must identify which Green Building Standard will be used, and submit alongside a checklist or other documentation demonstrating that the elements of the chosen standard have been followed and fulfilled.
+Additionally, the Subrecipient shall provide any supporting documentation as deemed necessary or requested by PRDOH during the process of the application evaluation and throughout the duration of the project.